-In compliance with the Higher Education Opportunity Act of 2008, each semester, Vanderbilt University provides each student residing on campus the opportunity to designate a confidential contact to be notified by the university in the event that the student is determined to be missing, through procedures established by the University.
-Although not required to do so, Vanderbilt makes the missing student notification procedure available to all students.
-The Dean of Students or one of his designees (see list below) will notify the confidential contact within 24 hours of the time that the Vanderbilt University Police Department determines the student to be missing.
-This confidential contact is in addition to any other emergency contact that the student may have identified, although it may be the same person or persons.
-In the case of non-emancipated students under the age of eighteen, the HEOA requires that a custodial parent or guardian be notified; however, an additional contact may also be specified.
-Also within 24 hours, Vanderbilt University will notify an appropriate external law enforcement agency and others at the university, as appropriate, about the missing student.
+In compliance with the Higher Education Opportunity Act of 2008, Vanderbilt University provides each student residing on campus the opportunity to designate a confidential contact to be notified by the university in the event that the university, through its established procedures, determines that a student is missing.
+Although not required, Vanderbilt makes the missing student notification procedure available to all students.

+This confidential contact is in addition to any other emergency contact that the student may identify, although both the confidential contact and the emergency contact(s) may be the same person or persons.
+In the case of non-emancipated students under the age of eighteen, the HEOA requires that a custodial parent or guardian be notified; however, an additional confidential contact may also be specified.
+Students may designate both emergency contacts and confidential contacts by logging into YES (Your Enrollment Services) at https://yes.vanderbilt.edu and selecting the appropriate process.

+As soon as the Vanderbilt Police department has determined that a student is missing, the Dean of Students or one of the Dean's designees will notify the confidential contact within 24 hours.
+Vanderbilt University will also notify an appropriate external law enforcement agency and others at the university, as appropriate, about the missing student, within the same 24-hour period.